danishartema/nwsfrontandbacke/replit.md

 ## Overview

-The Geo-Political News Mapper is an interactive educational platform designed to help students understand global affairs through AI-powered news mapping and analysis.
-The application combines real-time geopolitical news data with intelligent categorization, sentiment analysis, and interactive visualizations to create an engaging learning experience.
-Students can explore world events through an interactive map interface, filter events by category and timeline, and access AI-generated summaries and educational context for each news event.
+The Geo-Political News Mapper is an educational platform designed to help students understand global affairs through AI-powered news analysis.
+The application combines comprehensive geopolitical news data with intelligent categorization, sentiment analysis, and educational insights.
+Students can explore world events through a streamlined news grid interface, filter events by category and timeline, and access AI-generated summaries with detailed educational context for each news event.
+The platform focuses on learning outcomes and analytical insights rather than geographical visualization.

 ## User Preferences